 RoSI – Role-based Software Infrastructures for continuous-context-sensitive Systems

-- RoSI-PhD Adrian Nuradiansyah was awarded the Best Student Paper Award at the 7th Joint International Semantic Technology Conference (JIST 2017).
+- Award: RoSI-PhD Adrian Nuradiansyah was awarded the Best Student Paper Award at the 7th Joint International Semantic Technology Conference (JIST 2017).
 The paper titled „The Identity Problem in Description Logic Ontologies and Its Application to View-Based Information Hiding“ is co-authored by Franz Baader and Daniel Borchmann.
 JIST 2017 was held from 10 – 12 November 2017 on Gold Coast, Australia.

 - Girls‘ Day 2017: Informatik@Girls: Logisch passt das!.

-Software with long life cycles is faced with continuously changing contexts.
+Software with long life cycles is facing continuously changing contexts.
 New functionality has to be added, new platforms have to be addressed, and existing business rules have to be adjusted.
 The concept of role modeling has been introduced in different fields and at different times in order to model context-related information, including – above all – the dynamic change of contexts.
 However, often roles have only been used in an isolated way for context modeling in programming languages, in database modeling or to specify access control mechanisms.
 Never have they been used consistently on all levels of abstraction in the software development process, i.e. modeling of concepts, languages, applications, and software systems.

 The central research goal of this program is to deliver proof of the capability of consistent role modeling and its practical applicability.
 This includes the concept modeling (in meta-languages), the language modeling, and the modeling on the application and software system level.
 The subsequent scientific elaboration of the role concept, in order to be able to model the change of context on different levels of abstraction, represents another research task in this program.
 Consistency offers significant advantages in the field of software systems engineering because context changes are interrelated on different levels of abstraction; plus, they can be synchronously developed and maintained.
 Potential application fields are the future smart grid, natural energy based computing, cyber-physical systems in home, traffic, and factories, enterprise resource planning software, context-sensitive search engines, etc.